-More than 16,000 Australian students participated in the most recent TIMSS in 2015.
+Almost 15,000 Australian students participated in the most recent TIMSS in 2019.
 Results for Australia and all other participating countries is available on the TIMSS website.

 Australian governments appoint a National Research Coodinator to administer the test.
-For 2015, the Australian Council for Educational Research was appointed.
-The Australian national report is available to download through its website.
+For 2019, the Australian Council for Educational Research was appointed.
+The Australian national reports are available to download through its website.
 Initial results for the current cycle, TIMSS 2023, will be released at the end of 2024.

 How are TIMSS results reported?